Embleton Tower

 Embleton Tower is a peel tower and Grade I listed building in the village of Embleton in Northumberland, England.
-Tradition states that in 1395, the tower was built to protect the minister and church goers of Embleton's Church of the Holy Trinity after the village suffered from a raid by the Scots.
+Tradition states that in 1395, the tower was built to protect the minister and parishioners of Embleton's Church of the Holy Trinity after the village suffered from a raid by the Scots.
 The first vicarage was provided for the vicar of Embleton by Merton College, Oxford, who held the patronage of the parish, in 1332.
 According to Montagu Francis Finch Osborn (1843–1910), vicar of Embleton in 1884, vicarages were erected at three different periods; by 1416, the Vicar's Turris de Emyldon was known to exist.
 The present building includes a house built in about 1828 as a vicarage adjoining the tower.

 Geography

 A low ridge lies between the vicarage and the sea, about a mile away at Embleton Bay.
 Its garden was sheltered with trees.
 In the field adjoining the tower, there is an ancient dovecote.
 Dunstanburgh Castle is approximately 1 mi away.
 Howick is 5 mi south of the vicarage.